Continuing Education – Distilled, Practical & Advanced Knowledge

 Filmed May 2025

-Using digital tools such Resolve, iNaturalist and Pathfinder 3.0, this course enables course viewers to consider site and regional ecosystems to better understand present and projected climate conditions and design for the provisional needs – food, water, shelter and nesting – of a variety of local communities.
+Course takers will learn how to use digital tools such Resolve, iNaturalist and Pathfinder 3.0, to consider ecosystems to better understand climate conditions and design for the provisional needs – food, water, shelter and nesting – of a variety of local communities.

 Presenter: